 It is our client’s view that both the timing and decision to start our client on a PIP has come about not through genuine concerns about his work, but because he has made a protected disclosure and that it was necessary to be signed off sick through stress

 We are instructed that the business has made an offer of settlement to our client of his contractual payments of notice and accrued but untaken holiday on termination and an additional ex gratia payment representing two months’ salary.
 We are instructed that, having regard to our client’s potential claim for whistleblowing, that offer of settlement is not acceptable.

-Our client has had a successful career at [Employer] and would not, but for the matters set out in this letter, be contemplating the termination of his employment.
-However, [Name] is of the view that remaining in employment at this time is not realistic due to the potential outcome of the misconduct matters he has raised on the management above and around him and the breakdown in trust, and he is prepared to agree to the termination of his employment and to enter into terms of an appropriately worded Settlement Agreement.
+Our client has had a successful career at [Company name] and would not, but for the matters set out in this letter, be contemplating the termination of his employment.
+However, [Employee name] is of the view that remaining in employment at this time is not realistic due to the potential outcome of the misconduct matters he has raised on the management above and around him and the breakdown in trust, and he is prepared to agree to the termination of his employment and to enter into terms of an appropriately worded Settlement Agreement.

 We are instructed to suggest to the business that an appropriate ex gratia figure for settlement would be 8 months’ salary plus our client’s contractual entitlements upon termination as to notice and holiday pay.